-Intended outcome Success criteria Improved expected levels of progress for disadvantaged pupils across all groups e.g SEN and/or summer born in KS1 and 2 100% of disadvantaged pupils who do not have a cognitive SEND need will reach age-related expectations in Reading, Writing & Maths.
-Those that have SEND needs will make more than expected progress from their individual starting points.
-Pupils achieve expected outcome - Data 2023 All pupils without complex SEND are able to identify and successfully self-regulate their emotions.
+will measure whether they have been achieved.
+Intended outcome Success criteria That all FSM pupils that do not receive PPG are fully funded for meals.
+Funded and all children receive a healthy meal and lunchtimes, enabling them to concentrate on their learning.
+All pupils without complex SEND are able to identify and successfully self-regulate their emotions.
 Zones of Regulation fully embedded throughout the school.
 Parents/carers supported to use Zones of Regulation at home.
-Pupils able to self-regulate when required in order to focus on their learning.
+Pupils able to self-regulate when required to focus on their learning.
 Nurture group exit data shows a high level of impact on self-esteem and emotional regulation.
+Young Carers attend support group.
+To promote the social and emotional wellbeing of pupils so that they are ready to learn.
+Improvements in overcoming barriers for specific children including increased participation interest and focus in class, increased social integration.
+Monitoring impact through learning walks/book scrutiny/pupil/parent voice Children attend nurture groups, drawing and talking.
 Improved attendance of disadvantaged pupils Disadvantaged groups' attendance is in line with the rest of children.
 Improve attendance of disadvantaged pupils to 95% Intervention for attendance is rapid and support is accessed where required, resulting in sustained improvement.
-All pupils participate in additional learning opportunities and extra-curricular activities Identified pupils will attend funded after Pupil participation across wider opportunities is representative of the school demographic. school clubs including sport, art, computing, etc. Financial tracking of subsidised opportunities demonstrates an increase in uptake by vulnerable learners.
 All families supported to manage challenging circumstances, enabling pupils to focus on learning Ongoing membership of Dacorum Family Services in order to provide parents/carers with independent, personalised support.
 Feedback from parents/carers shows positive impact.
 Access to technology 'Pupils access to technology has been an important factor affecting whether they can learn at home.'
 School's technology can also be valuable to use in class.
-The purchase of iPads and implementation My Maths and Spag.com By ensuring that children have access to quality reading, writing, maths, spelling practice at home, supplementing the learning they are doing in school and through home learning, with tasks set by the teacher at their level, we are expecting the impact to be accelerated progress in English and maths.
+The purchase of iPads and implementation My Maths Spag.com and TTRS.
+By ensuring that children have access to quality reading, writing, maths, spelling practice at home, supplementing the learning they are doing in school and through home learning, with tasks set by the teacher at their level, we are expecting the impact to be accelerated progress in English and maths.
 Children at Leverstock Green are offered a wide range of experiences in the form of trips, visitors and enrichment experiences.
 These open up opportunities that may enrich and challenge thinking and perceptions.
 Children become more open-minded and have a broader range of experiences to draw from when making sense of the curriculum and the wider world.
-This enables them to be more successful when accessing the curriculum leading to assessments in line with age-related expectations across all curriculum subjects.
+This enables them to be more successful when accessing the curriculum leading to assessments in line with agerelated expectations across all curriculum subjects.
 The curriculum on offer at Leverstock Green is broad and taught at a deep level with a clear breadth and depth of understanding.
-A significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+A significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+A record is kept of all clubs and enrichment events that PP children receive. -- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------